orientechnologies/orientdb-docs/Server-Management.md

 This is the section to work with OrientDB Server as DBA/DevOps.
 Starting from OrientDB 2.1 Studio has been enriched of features taken from the [Enterprise Edition](http://orientdb.com/enterprise/).

 ## Statistics
-This page summarizes all the most important information about the server as:
+This page summarizes all the most important information about the current server and the other servers connected in cluster if any:
 - Server status
 - Operations per second
 - Active Connections